shabaz123/pico-eurocard/README.md

 Rev 1.3 - Added some pads to make it slightly easier to plug on a daughter board made from (say) stripboard.

+Rev 2.0 - Removed SPI TFT pins, since there was some incompatibility with recently available displays.
+Added micro SD card socket.

+Rev 2.2 - Very similar to 2.0 version, but with far more legible silkscreen.
+Also added a resistor for more gate protection with partially assembled boards.